 The primary cellular network in Montana does not use the SIM card system.
 However, cell phones brought from overseas may be used in Montana if capable of connecting to WIFI.
-If you have an international cell phone, contact your service provider to see if it can be used in Montana without WIFI.
-We can also arrange to help you purchase a sim card at the beginning of the seminar.
+If you have an international cell phone, contact your service provider to see if it can be used in Montana outside of WIFI range.
 Cell phone service is limited and sometimes non-existent in national parks or national forests.
+The best way to stay in touch with family and work is to skype or email using the hotel WIFI before and after the seminar hours, in the mornings and evenings.

-We will spend all nights in furnished hotels.
+We will be lodging in furnished hotels.
 During the seminar, participants will share accommodation (2 participants, 2 beds, one room).
-Once you arrive in Washington, DC and Montana for the Seminar, we have made all the arrangements for your food and lodging for the duration of the program.
-We recognize that people have different dietary needs, so we have made sure there are menu options for each meal.
+We have made all the arrangements for lodging for the duration of the program.
+Most of the breakfasts and lunches are provided, while dinners are on your own using the per diem.
+We recognize that people have different dietary needs, and we do our best to accommodate those when we provide meals.

 There is some physical activity required.
 There will be time allocated for hikes in Glacier National Park and around Missoula.
 There is also a rafting float trip in Missoula.
 Be aware you will be in a raft.
 You will be provided with a flotation device and we do not expect you to need to swim at any time.
 No physical activity will be strenuous.
 Recognizing that we will often be more than 1,500 meters above sea-level, you may tire faster than normal.
 Drinking water regularly will help a great deal.

 - STEP 1: Secure financial sponsor to attend ISPAM.
 Review details of the Seminar on the website.